dcdpr/did-btc1/README.md

 ## 4.3 Update

-An update is an invoked capability using the ZCap-LD data format, signed by the key that has the authority to make the update as specified in previous DID document.
+An update is an invoked capability using the ZCAP-LD data format, signed by the key that has the authority to make the update as specified in previous DID document.
 Capability invocations for updates MUST be authorized using data integrity following the schnorr-secp256k1-2024 cryptosuite and a proofPurpose of `capabilityInvocation`.

 1. Construct a `documentPatch` object containing the set of JSON Patch transformations to the DID document.
 2. Initialize a `didUpdatePayload` variable to an empty object.
 3. Set `didUpdatePayload.@context` to the following list `["https://w3id.org/zcap/v1", "https://w3id.org/security/data-integrity/v2", "https://w3id.org/json-ld-patch/v1"]`
 3. Set `didUpdatePayload.patch` to `documentPatch`.
 4. Set `didUpdatePayload.version` to the version of the update.
 (Previous version plus one)
-5. Invoke the `didUpdatePayload` by creating a valid capability invocation `proof` attribute as defined in the ZCap-LD specificaiton.
+5. Invoke the `didUpdatePayload` by creating a valid capability invocation `proof` attribute as defined in the ZCAP-LD specificaiton.
 The proof should be created with Data Integrity using the `schnorr-secp256k1-2024` cryptosuite and a verificationMethod with the `capabilityInvocation` verificationRelationship in the current DID document.
 6. Identify a Beacon(s) from the set of Beacon services in the current DID document being updated.
 7. Pass the `didUpdatePayload` and `beacon` to the Broadcast DID Update Attestation algorithm defined for the type of Beacon selected.
 (See [Section 5.
 Beacons](#5-update-beacons))